 4 Reasons to Use Different EHR & PM Systems

-Businesses today are focusing on digitizing operations wherever possible.
-Independent medical practices, clinics, and healthcare organizations are no different.
-Electronic patient records, schedules, billing information, clearinghouse submissions, and claims are all available.
-An efficient office can use these tools to operate with minimal (if any) paper usage.
+Businesses today are digitizing operations wherever possible, and independent medical practices, clinics, and healthcare organizations are no exception.
+Electronic patient records, scheduling, billing, clearinghouse submissions, and claims are all essential tools that help offices operate efficiently—often with minimal (if any) paper usage.

-EHR and Practice Management software systems come bundled together or as separate suites.
-A bundle package may sound like an efficient concept.
-Yet there are several reasons to keep the two unique software programs separate.
+EMR and PM systems can come bundled together or as separate solutions.
+While an all-in-one package may seem convenient, there are compelling reasons to keep these systems separate.

 Specialization: Get the best of both worlds